pnp/blog/content/cli-for-microsoft-365/cli-for-microsoft-365-v6-9/index.md

 We can't wait to hear your thoughts and feedback on our new website!
 Feel free to share your experience and leave us a comment on [Discord](https://aka.ms/cli-m365/discord).
 We value your input and look forward to continuously improving our online presence based on your valuable insights.

-### **MAJOR**: SharePoint Framework Projects v1.17.3 Support
+### **MAJOR**: SharePoint Framework Projects v1.17.3 & v1.17.4 Support

 Calling all SharePoint Framework enthusiasts!
-We're thrilled to share some exhilarating news that will surely brighten your day.
-Our latest update brings support for SPFx `v1.17.3` to three of our most popular commands: `spfx project upgrade`, `spfx project doctor`, and `spfx doctor`.
+We're thrilled to share some exciting news that will brighten your day.
+Our latest update brings support for not only SPFx `v1.17.3` but also `v1.17.4` to three of our most popular commands: `spfx project upgrade`, `spfx project doctor`, and `spfx doctor`.

-This means you can now harness the full power of the latest features and enhancements in SharePoint Framework with utmost ease.
-With just a few clicks, you can upgrade your projects and unlock a whole new realm of possibilities.
-It's time to elevate your workflow and take your projects to new heights!

 Here are the commands to get you started: